 The Michiana Economic Development Merit Award

-- Available for tuition purposes to graduate students who are legal U.S. citizens but are non-residents of Indiana.
+- Available for tuition purposes to graduate students who are legal U.S. citizens or eligible non-citizens but are non-residents of Indiana.
 This scholarship allows a limited number of qualified students to receive a scholarship of $300 per credit hour, with a maximum of 45 credit hours per student.

 The Articulation Grant for Graduate Students

 - Available to students who are legal U.S. citizens or eligible non-citizens and reside in Southwestern Michigan pursuing one of the following academic goals: a master’s degree in a graduate program offered by IU South Bend; a graduate certificate program; coursework (undergraduate or graduate) required for admission to or in conjunction with a graduate degree program; or a teacher certification program.
 Award amounts vary depending on the program and the number of credits in which a student is enrolled.
 Students receive $178 per credit hour for undergraduate prerequisite courses, $200 per credit hour for graduate courses in the Master of Social Work program, $221 per credit hour for graduate courses in the School for Business and Economics, $265 per credit hour for graduate courses in Nursing, and $187 per credit hour for graduate courses in other schools or colleges.

 A limited number of awards are available.
 Please click here to review the specific criteria for these awards and download the application.
 Applications are due no later than the beginning of the term you are entering IU South Bend.

 *Indiana House enacted HB 1402 and SB 590 prohibits students that are not U.S. Citizens or a qualified alien from receiving institutional scholarship funds.
 Students that do not meet these criteria will not be eligible for the scholarship.

 Graduate Student Grants